-Finally, short codes are ones most frequently used when opt-ins are required (such as for online marketing campaigns).
-Short codes are extremely easy to remember, making it easier for the customer to opt-in.
+Finally, shortcodes are the ones most frequently used when opt-ins are required (such as for online marketing campaigns).
+Shortcodes are extremely easy to remember, making it easier for the customer to opt in.

 In most cases, you’ll be using A2P messaging.
 In fact, if you don’t know many of the laws and regulations, it’s better to think of SMS marketing communication as purely A2P.
 It will just make things easier for you.